skeeto/elisp-ffi/README.md

-# Emacs Lisp Foreign Function Interface (FFI)
+# Emacs Lisp Foreign Function Interface

 This library provides an FFI for Emacs Lisp so that Emacs programs can invoke functions in native libraries.
-It works by driving a subprocess.
+It works by driving a subprocess to do the heavy lifting, passing result values on to Emacs.

 ## Examples

+A function signature is described by a vector of type keywords.
+The first element is the return value and the rest are the types of the arguments.
+Integers, floats, strings, and pointer values obtained from previous calls are allowed as arguments.

 ~~~el
 ;; call srand() and rand()